williamtdepaula/FlutterSnakeGame/README.md

 # FlutterSnakeGame
-⭐ This is a Snake Game developed in Flutter, using object oriented programing, BLOC and Streams ⭐
+⭐ This is a Snake Game developed in Flutter, using object oriented programing, BLOC and Streams⭐

 ## The Game